alexslade/livebook_env/README.md

 That's it!
 Your environment variables should be available to your livebook.
 ## Use without installing

-I released this utility as a package for quick livebook setup, but it consists of a single file.
-You can avoid installation and isntead copy-paste the entire contents of `lib/livebook_env.ex` into the setup block of your Livebook.
+You can avoid installation and instead copy-paste the entire contents of `lib/livebook_env.ex` into the setup block of your Livebook.
 Then call `LivebookEnv.import_dotenv` as illustrated in the example above.

 ## Credits